Managing Your Chronic Back Pain

 Keith Scarfo, DO, MS

 Dr. Keith-Austin Scarfo is a board certified physician in both anesthesiology and pain medicine.
-Dr. Scarfo is the co-director at the Norman Prince Spine Institute and holds a faculty appointment as an Assistant Professor – Department of Neurosurgery, The Warren Alpert Medical School of Brown University.
+Dr. Scarfo is the co-director of the Norman Prince Spine Institute and holds a faculty appointment as an associate professor – Department of Neurosurgery, The Warren Alpert Medical School of Brown University.